Online multiple testing with super-uniformity reward: Abstract

 \section{Abstract}

 Valid online inference is an important problem in contemporary multiple testing research, to which various solutions have been proposed recently.
-It is well-known that these methods can suffer from a significant loss of power if the null $p$-values are conservative.
-This occurs frequently, for instance whenever discrete tests are performed.
-To reduce conservatism, we introduce the method of super-uniformity reward (SURE).
-This approach works by incorporating information about the individual null cumulative distribution functions (or upper bounds of them), which we assume to be available.
-Our approach yields several new ``rewarded'' procedures that theoretically control online error criteria based either on the family-wise error rate (FWER) or the marginal false discovery rate (mFDR).
-We prove that the rewarded procedures uniformly improve upon the non-rewarded ones, and illustrate their performance for simulated and real data.
+It is well-known that these existing methods can suffer from a significant loss of power if the null $p$-values are conservative.
+In this work, we extend the previously introduced methodology to obtain more powerful procedures for the case of super-uniformly distributed $p$-values.
+These types of $p$-values arise in important settings, e.g. when discrete hypothesis tests are performed or when the $p$-values are weighted.
+To this end, we introduce the method of super-uniformity reward (SUR) that incorporates information about the individual null cumulative distribution functions.
+Our approach yields several new 'rewarded' procedures that offer uniform power improvements over known procedures and come with mathematical guarantees for controlling online error criteria based either on the family-wise error rate (FWER) or the marginal false discovery rate (mFDR).
+We illustrate the benefit of super-uniform rewarding in real-data analyses and simulation studies.
+While discrete tests serve as our leading example, we also show how our method can be applied to weighted $p$-values.